kingsley-spacer/starboot/README.md

 # starboot
-Simplify API development for users, teams, and enterprises.
+a simple way to write java API and document for users, teams, and enterprises.